CASE STUDIES

 THE SOLUTION

 Well, this was an interesting one!
 We advised the company that as things stood the employee in question would need to put in a written request for flexible working to change their hours or location of work following their existing policy.
-Legally all employees have the right to make a request after 26 weeks of employment but so many employers are now giving their people that right from day one.

 However, my advice didn’t stop there.
 I asked the directors two questions: